SatoshiumAI/.github/security.md

-# 🔐 Satoshium Security Policy (Phase003)
+# 🔐 Satoshium Security Policy (Phase004)

 Security is foundational to Satoshium.

-Even in its documentation-first and public-build phase,
-we maintain a clear and responsible security posture.
+Even while the platform is being built publicly and incrementally,
+its architecture is designed around verification-first coordination, layered trust infrastructure, and transparent system evolution.

-Satoshium is being built for a future where:
+Satoshium is being developed for a future where:

 - AI systems must be verifiable
-- Infrastructure must be resilient
+- infrastructure must be resilient
+- coordination must be observable
-- Trust must be earned — not assumed
+- trust must be earned — not assumed

-This document explains how security is handled during Phase003.
+This document explains how security is handled during Phase004.

 ---